FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 1. If tailings dam material is uniform, a single tailings dam depth or elevation is written to INFLOW.DAT file in line R.
    TAILINGSELEV is the 4th parameter of R line INFLOW.DAT file.

-2. Tailings.dat file is needed for a tailings dam material with no uniform depth.
+2. Tailings.DAT file is needed for a tailings dam material with no uniform depth.
    One or multiple cells in the tailings dam storage area might have a different tailings dam depth than uniform TAILINGSELEV read from INFLOW.DAT file.

 FILE: TAILINGS_CV.DAT